ryanlu41/ryanlu41.github.io/_posts/2023-03-08-Spinoza-and-Hume.md

 3. God does not exist because of a reason from *outside* God's nature

 God is absolutely infinite and supremely perfect, so a cause for nonexistence cannot come from God.
-The reason for God’s nonexistence cannot be external from God either because God is a substance, and substances cannot cause other substances.
+The reason for God’s nonexistence cannot be external to God either because God is a substance, and substances cannot cause other substances.
 Therefore, God must exist.

 As in previous arguments, the premise that substance cannot cause another substance is not well-supported.
 Spinoza also derives the premise that a substance cannot be the cause of another substance’s nonexistence from the premise that a substance cannot be the cause of another substance’s existence.
 The logical connection between these two ideas is weak and is contradicted elsewhere in his arguments.
 For example, by asserting that substances cannot share a single attribute, he also implies that a single substance with a certain attribute then necessarily is the reason for the nonexistence of another substance with the same attribute.
 Finally, Spinoza’s arguments are again circular.
 To be absolutely infinite and supremely perfect, God must exist, yet God exists because he is absolutely infinite and supremely perfect.